Best Crypto Exchanges for Beginners 2025

 • Multiple Exchanges: Access different markets and features

-• DeFi Exploration: Decentralized finance opportunities
+• DeFi Exploration: decentralised finance opportunities

 Future-Proofing Your Crypto Journey